 LOGOS STAFF WRITER

-Start in a prone (face-down) position on the floor facing away from the TRX.
-Keep your arms extended and shoulder width apart.
-Place the insteps of both feet in the TRX straps.
-Slowly lift hips and keep torso parallel to the floor.
+- Start in a prone (face down) position on the floor facing away from the TRX.
+Keep your arms extended and shoulder-width apart.
+Place the insteps of both your feet in the TRX straps and keep knees on the ground.

 E-mail Trevino at firstname.lastname@example.org